cubexch/gitbook/generated/ws-api/websocket-trade-api.md

 of PnL settlement, and subsequent `ContractPosition` and `AssetPosition` messages will reflect those changes.

-The unsettled PnL of the position is calculated as:
+The unsettled PnL (different from the unrealized pnl) of the position, which includes funding payments et al, is calculated as:

 ```rust compile_file
 // the contract multiplier as defined in the contract specification